Really, what more could you possibly ask for?

 None of this year’s Burning Man experience would have been possible without the dedicated, year round efforts of the various departments that make up the Burning Man Project, including the Administration Team, Communications Team, Playa Safety Team, Technical and Community Service Departments, who continued to improve their processes while running impressively tight ships, to a one.
 Each faced an important task in scaling up their operations to accommodate and acculturate our expanding population in 2007, and each department responded with experience and skill.

 Throughout 2007, the elements that make up Burning Man’s “Outreach Network” truly came into their own, generating considerable excitement throughout the community.
 The Regionals team worked to further grow the Burning Man Regional Network, expanding it to reach more deeply into five continents; as of this writing, there 150 regionals in 100 locations around the globe keeping the flame alive in their local communities, year round.
-The Regionals team hosted the first (of what will become an annual) Regional Network Summit at Burning Man headquarters, bringing Regional Contacts from around the world together to network, connect, share ideas, be inspired, and improve how they serve their local Burning Man communities.
+In February, the Regionals team hosted the first (of what will become an annual) Regional Network Summit at Burning Man headquarters, bringing Regional Contacts from around the world together to network, connect, share ideas, be inspired, and improve how they serve their local Burning Man communities.

 The Black Rock Arts Foundation continued its efforts to fund community-based artwork off-playa.
 They hosted a series of fundraisers, allowing them to provide grants to a wide range of artists across the country so that they might realize their artistic vision.

 Finally, in case 2007 wasn’t memorable enough, we shared the singular experience of seeing the Man burn twice at Black Rock City.
 The original Man was set ablaze by an arsonist early Tuesday morning of the event, during the lunar eclipse.
-Then, after the Man Crew worked with countless individuals from numerous departments to build a new Man in record time (two and a half days), right there at the event site for all of the Burning Man community to see, the Man was released in flame at the appointed hour.
+Then, after the Man Crew worked with countless individuals from numerous departments to build a new Man in record time (two and a half days), right there at the event site for all of the Burning Man community to see, the Man was released in flame… at the appointed hour.